 In addition to an individual approach, healing with TCM and Ayurveda is multi-faceted and may address the mind, body, as well as the spirit.
 While there have been no clinical trials measuring a combination of complementary therapies for ITP, there are many clinical trials demonstrating that a holistic approach to healing that includes aspects of stress reduction, diet improvements, exercise, and increased community can improve health.
 This approach can regulate the immune function and increase the body’s repair mechanisms, (Ornish 2008), help control prostate cancer (Ornish 2008), improve cardiovascular disease and reduce inflammation, (Dod HS 2010, Ornish D 1998) plus help protect against cell aging and death as measured by telomere length.(Falus A 2005).
 Functional Medicine, emphasizing a personal, multi-dimensional approach to healing, and the program at the Preventive Medicine Research Institute, emphasizing life-style changes are both conventional contemporary options that incorporate some philosophies of traditional medicine.
 With this integrative approach in mind, PDSA has a list of diet and lifestyle suggestions that may be helpful to the patient with ITP.

 Since the approach to treatment in traditional medicine is individual and suggestions are used in combination, it takes some philosophical compromises to create a clinical trial that uses only one treatment for a group of individuals.
 There have been a few clinical trials for Ayurvedic and TCM herbal combinations as well as other singular approaches.
 Trials for herbal remedies and energy therapies such as acupuncture will be referenced in the other sections of the complementary portion of the website.

 Just as conventional treatments for ITP can have harmful side effects, there have been published reports of some herbs, foods, and supplements causing low platelets.
 (Royer 2010) or interfering with platelet function.
-The PDSA Warnings Page contains a list.
+The Warnings page contains a list.